-- For detailed instructions on using your projector in a network environment, see the EasyMP Network Projection Operation Guide. - If you still need help after checking this manual and the sources listed above, you can use the Epson PrivateLine Support service to get help fast.
+- For detailed instructions on using your projector in a network environment, see the EasyMP Network Projection Operation Guide. - For detailed instructions on monitoring your projector in a network environment (Windows only), see the EasyMP Monitor Operation Guide. - If you still need help after checking this manual and the sources listed above, you can use the Epson PrivateLine Support service to get help fast.
 For details, see "Where to Get Help".